Poll tax (Great Britain): Political consequences

 After the poll tax was announced, opinion polls showed the Labour opposition opening a strong lead over the Conservative government.
 Following the Poll Tax Riots, Conservative ministers contemplated abolition of the tax but knew that, as a flagship Thatcherite policy, its abolition would not be possible while Thatcher was still Prime Minister.
 Kinnock had vowed to abolish the poll tax if he won the next general election.

 For this, among other reasons, Thatcher was challenged by Michael Heseltine for the Conservative leadership in November 1990.
 Although she prevailed by a margin of fifty votes, she narrowly missed the threshold to avoid a second vote, and on 22 November 1990 she announced her resignation after more than a decade in office.
 All three of the contenders to succeed her pledged to abandon the tax.

 The successful candidate, John Major, appointed Heseltine to the post of Environment Secretary, responsible for replacing the poll tax.
 In early 1991 the Chancellor of the Exchequer, Norman Lamont, announced a rise in Value Added Tax from 15 to 17.5 per cent to pay for a £140 reduction in the tax.
 The abolition of the poll tax was announced on 21 March 1991.

 The Conservative government was re-elected for a fourth successive term in office at the 1992 general election, shaking off the strong challenge from the Labour Party.
-This election defeat prompted the resignation of Labour Party leader Neil Kinnock.
+The Labour Party leader, Neil Kinnock, resigned, having seen his party defeated in this way.

 Abolition

 By the time of the 1992 general election, legislation had been passed replacing the poll tax with the Council Tax from the start of the 1993/1994 financial year.
 The VAT rate of 17.5 per cent remained despite an earlier policy of charging a higher poll tax.

-Council Tax strongly resembled the rates system tax that it had replaced.
-The main differences were at the tax's inception: that properties were placed in bands, thereby capping the maximum amount, and it was levied on capital value, rather than the notional rental value of a property.
+Council Tax strongly resembled the rates system of tax that had been in effect prior to the poll tax.
+The main differences (at the Council Tax's inception) were that properties were placed in bands based on a range of property values, thereby capping the maximum amount, and that the tax was levied on the property's capital value rather than on its notional rental value.
 Households with only one occupant were also entitled to a 25 per cent discount.
 The only substantial change since the introduction of the Council Tax form of direct taxation is the gradual introduction of certain exemptions and discounts.

+In 2015, any remaining debt was written off in Scotland with the passage of the Community Charge Debt (Scotland) Act 2015.